kevinboone/vlc-server/REST-API.md

 has been cleared. `/api/play` will stop the current playback and clear the playlist anyway.

-### play\_album

-    /api/play_album/{album-name}

-Plays the specified album immediately.
-That is, clear the playlist, add the tracks from the album, and start playback.
-This API function only works if the media database is enabled and the media root has been scanned.

-### play\_random\_album

-    /api/play_random_album

-Selects a random album and plays it, clearing any existing playlist.
-Note that, by doing the randomization in the media database, this API call is much faster then getting a complete list of albums and selecting one of them.

-### play\_random\_tracks

-    /api/play_random_tracks

-Selects 50 (by default) tracks and starts playing them, clearing any existing playlist.
-Note that, by doing the randomization in the media database, this API call is much faster then getting a complete list of tracks and selecting some of them.

 ### playlist

 Returns the current playlist as a JSON array.